Mainpuri: Demographics

+As of the 2011 census, Mainpuri had a population of 136,557, in 24,498 households.
+This population was 52.2% male (71,274) and 47.8% female (65,283).
+The 0-6 age group numbered 17,360 (9,276 male and 8,084 female), or 12.7% of the total population.
+22,540 residents were members of Scheduled Castes, or 16.5% of the total.
+The town's literacy rate was 83.4% (counting only people age 7 and up).

 Notable temples

 There are several ancient and well-known Hindu temples in the city.
 These include Sheetla Devi Temple which hosts a 20-day rural exhibition-cum-trade fair every year in March/April.
 Bhimsen Mandir is an ancient Shiva temple and Falahari Ashram situated on Jyoti-Devi Road has very a rare statue of the goddess Durga with 18 arms.
 Another ancient Shiv temple is Chandeshwar Mandir situated on Chandeshwar Road.
 Also located on Devi Road are the twin Shiv temples of Kale Mahadev and Shweat Mahadev.
 Hanuman Temple situated on old Tehsil Road is visited by thousands on Tuesdays and Saturdays.

 Industry

 Cotton ginning, oilseed milling, lamp and glass manufacturing constitute the prominent industries.
 Peanut farming is a small but well-spread out industry.
 The town is also renowned for its tobacco and wooden sculptures.
 A large amount of the population depends on agriculture produce to fulfill daily needs.
 The agricultural equipment industry is predominant — Siyaram Agency is one of the leading equipment manufacturers in the district.